 Collagen is the key to healthy skin that tends to age well.
 The change in the pH level of the skin caused by just a few uses of a vitamin A product such as Retin-A can help generate collagen.
 "Collagen is the skin's structural fiber," dermatologist Dennis Gross said in O Magazine.
 "As we get older, it breaks down, creating lines and large pores."

 The best way to keep collagen from breaking down is to avoid the sun.
 Dermatologists warn that up to 90 percent of wrinkles, dark spots, and sun damage are caused by sun exposure.
 This is why sunscreen is one of the most important and effective anti-aging treatments.

 Benefits of Retin-A for Skin

 There are some over-the-counter retinols which are less harsh on the skin (in fact, my dermatologist recommended I use OTC instead of my usual Retin-A).
-I have researched the best OTC retinols and come up with this fantastic list, Best Over-the-Counter Retinol Products.
+I have researched the best OTC retinoids and come up with this fantastic list, Best Over-the-Counter Retinol Products.

 Side Effects of Retin-A

 Keep in mind that you shouldn't expose skin to the sun when using retinoids or retinols.
 You'll want to cover up with sunscreen and a hat.
-Vitamin A makes skin very susceptible to skin damage.
+Vitamin A makes skin a little more susceptible to sun damage.
 You should avoid tretinoin products if you are pregnant or trying to become pregnant because it could cause birth defects.
 Also, start slowly with this product, which initially can cause redness, peeling and flaking.
 Too many women give up after just a couple weeks because they are alarmed by the initial effects of tretinoin.
 Start by using it twice a week, then slowly move to every other day until your skin adjusts.